Richard Attenborough: Personal life

 Attenborough's father was the principal of University College, Leicester, now the city's university.
 This resulted in a long association with the university, with Attenborough becoming a patron.
 The university's Embrace Arts at the RA centre, which opened in 1997 is named in his honour.
 He had two younger brothers: naturalist and broadcaster David and motor trade executive John.

 Attenborough married actress Sheila Sim in Kensington on 22 January 1945.
-From 1949 until October 2012, they lived in Old Friars on Richmond Green in London.
+From 1949 until October 2012, they lived in Old Friars on Richmond Green in London which they had bought in their early acting days.

 In the 1940s, he was asked to 'improve his physical condition' for his role as Pinkie in Brighton Rock.
 He trained with Chelsea Football Club for a fortnight, subsequently becoming good friends with those at the club.
 He went on to become a director during the 1970s, helping to prevent the club losing its home ground by holding onto his club shares and donating them, worth over £950,000, to Chelsea.
 In 2008, Attenborough was appointed Life President of Chelsea Football Club.

 On 26 December 2004, the couple's elder daughter, Jane Holland (born 30 September 1955), along with her mother-in-law, Audrey Holland, and Attenborough's 15-year-old granddaughter, Lucy, were killed when a tsunami caused by the Indian Ocean earthquake struck Khao Lak, Thailand, where they were on holiday.

 A service was held on 8 March 2005 and Attenborough read a lesson at the national memorial service on 11 May 2005.
-His grandson Samuel Holland, who survived the tsunami uninjured, and granddaughter Alice Holland, who suffered severe leg injuries, also read in the service.
+His grandson, who survived the tsunami uninjured, and granddaughter, who suffered severe leg injuries, also read in the service.
 A commemorative plaque was placed in the floor of St Mary Magdalene's parish church in Richmond.
 Attenborough later described the Boxing Day of 2004 as "the worst day of my life".
 Attenborough had two other children, Michael (born 13 February 1950) and Charlotte (born 29 June 1959).
 Michael is a theatre director formerly the Deputy Artistic Director of the RSC and artistic director of the Almeida Theatre in London and has been married to actress Karen Lewis since 1984; they have two sons, Tom and Will.
 Charlotte, an actress, married Graham Sinclair in 1993 and has two children.

 At the 1983 United Kingdom general election Attenborough supported the Social Democratic Party.
 He publicly endorsed the Labour Party in the 2005 general election, despite his opposition to the Iraq War.

 Attenborough collected Picasso ceramics from the 1950s.
 More than 100 items went on display at the New Walk Museum and Art Gallery in Leicester in 2007, in an exhibition dedicated to family members lost in the tsunami.

 In 2008, he published an informal autobiography entitled Entirely Up to You, Darling in association with his colleague Diana Hawkins.